sirfifer/voicelearn-ios/docs/planning/GLM_ASR_ONDEVICE_IMPLEMENTATION.md

 ## Overview

-This document tracks the implementation of GLM-ASR-Nano-2512 as an **on-device** speech recognition solution for VoiceLearn iOS.
+This document tracks the implementation of GLM-ASR-Nano-2512 as an **on-device** speech recognition solution for UnaMentis iOS.
 The primary target is iPhone 17 Pro Max (12GB RAM) with server fallback for older devices.

 ---